Kōenji Hyakkei

 Kōenji Hyakkei (高円寺百景), also known as Kōenjihyakkei, is a Japanese Zeuhl band led by Tatsuya Yoshida (from the Japanese band Ruins), and is "his tribute to the 'Zeuhl' music" of French prog-rock band Magma.

 The band released their first (self-titled) album in 1994 with Aki Kubota from Bondage Fruit on vocals and keyboard.
 Though rhythmically not as complex as Ruins, Kōenji Hyakkei still evokes a feeling of unfamiliarity due to non-standard modes and chanting in a nonsensical language.

-Band name pronunciation guide

-Japanese pronunciation of the band name is Ko-en-ji Hyak-kei, where "ko" as in "code", "en" as in "end", "ji" as in "jeep", "hyak" as in "yak" with h sound added atop, "kei" as in "kay" (US English).
-Oftentimes non-Japanese speakers are found mispronouncing the name to what would sound like "Kenji Hayaki" which resembles a man's name hence unrecognizable by the Japanese.

-Refer to the Pronunciation by poyotan for a proper pronunciation.